Skip to content

 ]

-Supported formats: json, xml, object, csv
+Supported formats: json, xml, object, csv, plaintext

 The transform block is optional—omit it for pure format conversion: